Manoto: Manoto Stage

-Manoto Stage is the biggest Persian-language talent show airing from London, England.
-It hosted by Raha Etemadi and produced by Roxy Amini and Saber (Roxy Saber).
-Stage has invited four Iranian music producers to coach, help, and judge the contestants: Reza Rouhani, Babak Saeedi, Hamed Nikpay and Sharam Azar (Sandi).
+Manoto Stage was the biggest Persian-language talent show airing from London, England.
+It was hosted by Raha Etemadi and produced by Roxy Amini and Saber (Roxy Saber).
+Stage invited four Iranian music producers to coach, help, and judge the contestants: Reza Rouhani, Babak Saeedi, Hamed Nikpay and Sharam Azar (Sandi).
 Amir Hussein Eftekhari from Hamed Nikpay's group won the first airing of the show with a $50,000 prize.
-In addition, Stage has brought in several famous musical guest stars to perform live on the show, including Aref, Afshin, Sepideh, Ava Bahram and Shahab Tiam.
+In addition, Stage brought in several famous musical guest stars to perform live on the show, including Aref, Afshin, Sepideh, Ava Bahram and Shahab Tiam.

 Miss World and Miss Universe

-Miss World and Miss Universe, both are part of the Big Four international beauty pageants, have been shown on Manoto TV every year since 2011.
+Miss World and Miss Universe, both are part of the Big Four international beauty pageants, were shown on Manoto TV every year since 2011.

 Manoto Plus

-For one hour a day, five days a week this prime time magazine-style program, currently produced by Kasra Ghiassi and hosted by Sahar Sagharchi and Shaho Falahi, looks at topical stories from around the world.
-With some in-depth segments, as well as more light-hearted material, the show attracts big-name Iranian celebrity guests and a loyal following.
+For one hour a day, five days a week this prime time magazine-style program, produced by Kasra Ghiassi and hosted by Sahar Sagharchi and Shaho Falahi, looked at topical stories from around the world.
+With some in-depth segments, as well as more light-hearted material, the show attracted big-name Iranian celebrity guests and a loyal following.
 Vahid Mahdavi presenting short reports all around the world and Lola Yeganeh Ameri presenting and producing the fashion content for the live show as well covering fashion, beauty, and culture topics around the world.